-The centre brings together world-leading experts in their fields, many of whom also have extensive industrial links.
+The centre brings together world-leading experts, many of whom also have extensive industrial links.
 Bristol benefits from a high concentration of communication-related industries in the region.
-Many of these organisations work closely with the centre and will provide you with industrial training/support, allowing you to obtain skills which will maximise your employability.
+Several of these organisations work closely with the centre and will provide you with industrial training and support, allowing you to obtain skills that will maximise your employability.

 The programme will equip you with the necessary skills to work in a wide variety of roles to lead innovative research, future product development and exploitation.

 - Massive MIMO for high capacity 5G networks;

 - Wireless SDN integration in heterogeneous networks & 5G;